The TLA History Book

 (by Pamela Glenn Sinclair)

 The Temagami region of northern Ontario has been a magnet for recreational canoeists since the 1890s, when city dwellers began embarking on long, gruelling trips to reach its unfettered wilderness.
-The land is steeped in the history of its tribal inhabitants, the Teme-Augama Anishnabai (TAA), whose roots are 6,000 years deep.
+The land is steeped in the history of its Indigenous residents – the Teme-Augama Anishnabai (TAA).

 At the turn of the 20th century, the TAA still hunted on their traditional family territories, trading pelts at the Hudson’s Bay Company post on Bear Island.
 The railway arrived in 1904, easing travel from all over North America.
 Steamships conveyed passengers to all five arms of the lake where rustic resorts and youth camps were popping up.
 Soon, the village of Temagami became a tourism hub.
 Logging and mining would later diversify the economy.
 The province of Ontario began leasing the lake’s more than 1,200 islands in 1906.
 In 1931 cottagers united against logging near the mainland shoreline under the Timagami Association banner, now the Temagami Lakes Association.